Waterbury Indians (baseball): 1966 to 1971: Eastern League membership

 After a sixteen-season hiatus from professional baseball, Waterbury next hosted minor league baseball in 1966, when the Waterbury "Giants" became members of the six-team Class AA level Eastern League.
 The "Giants" were so named as Waterbury served as a minor league affiliate of the San Francisco Giants.
 The newly formed Waterbury franchise replaced the Springfield Giants in the six-team league, as the San Francisco Giants' affiliate was relocated.
 The Waterbury Giants joined the Elmira Pioneers (Baltimore Orioles affiliate), Pawtucket Indians (Cleveland Indians), Pittsfield Red Sox (Boston Red Sox), Williamsport Mets (New York Mets) and York White Roses (Washington Senators) teams in beginning Eastern League play on April 23, 1966.
 The Waterbury Giants resumed play at Municipal Stadium, which would host Eastern League teams for the duration of the franchise.

-In retuning to minor league play, the Waterbury Giants ended the 1966 Eastern League regular season in fifth place. with a record of 64–76.
+In returning to minor league play, the Waterbury Giants ended the 1966 Eastern League regular season in fifth place.
 Waterbury finished with a record of 64–76, playing the season under manager Andy Gilbert.
-The Giants ended the season 24.5 games behind the first place Elmira Pioneers.
+The Giants ended the season 24½ games behind the first place Elmira Pioneers.
 No playoffs were held in 1966.
 Robert Taylor of Waterbury led the league with 150 total hits.

 (1975) Bobby Bonds, New York Yankee.
 A future major league all-star, Bonds played for Waterbury in 1967.

 The 1967 Waterbury Giants continued play as the Eastern League expanded to become an eight-team league with two four-team divisions.
 Waterbury became a member of the East Division record of 71–69 fifth place under overall returning manager Andy Gilbert.
 The Giants placed third in the East Division, finishing 11.0 games behind the division champion Binghamton Triplets.
 Waterbury did not qualify for the two-team playoff won by Binghamton over the Elmira Pioneers.
 Bobby Bonds played for the 1967 Waterbury Giants in his second professional season after almost quitting baseball the season before.
 Bonds played in 137 games for Waterbury, hitting .261 with 15 home runs and 24 stolen bases.
 He would make his major league debut with the San Francisco Giants in 1968.